socialmediatvtweet-tech/osltxt-format/README.md

 Open your terminal or command prompt (cmd) in that folder and use the following commands:

-*   Bashpython osltxt.py new_(Follow the prompts, write your text, and type end on a new line when you are finished)._
+*   python osltxt.py new_(Follow the prompts, write your text, and type end on a new line when you are finished)._

-*   Bashpython osltxt.py verify genesis.osltxt_(The script will check if the text has been modified or if it matches the original cryptographic hash)._
+*   python osltxt.py verify genesis.osltxt_(The script will check if the text has been modified or if it matches the original cryptographic hash)._

 Or You can just install Python and our .exe file.